-Voluntary Health Insurance Scheme Preamble
+Voluntary Health Insurance Scheme

+Preamble
-1. The Voluntary Health Insurance Scheme ("VHIS") is a policy initiative introduced by the Health Bureau ("HHB", formerly known as the "Food and Health Bureau") of the Government of the Hong Kong Special Administrative Region ("Government") concerning indemnity hospital insurance plans ("IHIP") offered to individuals, with voluntary participation by insurance companies and consumers.

-2. VHIS seeks to offer consumers an additional choice, so that the VHIS-insured can choose to use private healthcare services when in need.
-The Scheme offers a Standard Plan with basic standardised features for the insured, including -

-- (a) guaranteed renewal rights, despite changes to the health conditions of the insured, up to the age of 100; - (b) no lifetime benefit limit; - (c) cover for Pre-existing Conditions not known at time of joining; and - (d) cover for day case procedures like endoscopy provided medically necessary, etc.
+- 1. The Voluntary Health Insurance Scheme ("VHIS") is a policy initiative introduced by the Food and Health Bureau ("FHB") of the Government of the Hong Kong Special Administrative Region ("Government") concerning indemnity hospital insurance plans ("IHIP") offered to individuals, with voluntary participation by insurance companies and consumers. - 2.
+VHIS seeks to offer consumers an additional choice, so that the VHIS-insured can choose to use private healthcare services when in need.
+The Scheme offers a Standard Plan with basic standardised features for the insured, including - (a) guaranteed renewal rights, despite changes to the health conditions of the insured, up to the age of 100; - (b) no lifetime benefit limit; - (c) cover for Pre-existing Conditions not known at time of joining; and - (d) cover for day case procedures like endoscopy provided medically necessary, etc.